Battery and charging

 -

-For long term storage, screw the lid back onto the bay now and continue with the rest of the steps when you want to start using Brian again.
+For long term storage, screw the lid back onto the bay so you don't loose the cover or the screws.

 -